 1. Choosing the Wrong Type of Window

 Off-brand windows are typically a bad idea because you don’t know you can trust the quality.
 It’s best to go with a known brand with Energy Star ratings and warranty guarantees.
+In addition to considering the window’s effects on your home’s efficiencies, you should also consider the maintenance requirements and the variety of finishes available.

 2. Using the Same Windows as Before